RickStrahl/WestWindWebSurge/Readme.md

 ![](Assets/ScreenShots/ActiveLoadSession.png)

 **Test Result View**
 The test result view shows a summary of the test that was just run.
 It'll provide request per second, failed requests, total requests, duration and a few other top level statistics.
-It also shows similiar information for each individual Url of the session.
+It also shows similar information for each individual Url of the session.

 ![](Assets/ScreenShots/SessionResults.png)